Karl Lauterbach: Elderly pay highest price for COVID-19 control | DW | 06.11.2020

 I don't see this as a tradeoff.
 I believe that in the early months of next year we will have vaccines, which can be used to protect the elderly, in particular.
 I don’t think we will face this dilemma.

-In that sense, having vaccines means we can have it both ways — we can reduce loneliness next year and protect the lives of the elderly.
+In that sense, we can have it both ways — we can reduce loneliness next year and protect the lives of the elderly.
 We can realistically wait for successes that will help elderly people to see a glimmer of hope next year.

 Loneliness was a problem before COVID-19.
 How can we address loneliness after the pandemic?

-I am convinced that loneliness is a big issue and that after the pandemic, we should really create institutions to reduce loneliness.
-In Germany, for example, we could have a Secretary of State for loneliness issues or someone who is responsible for this in the government.
+I am convinced that loneliness is a big issue and that after the pandemic, we should really create institutions [to reduce loneliness].
+In Germany, for example, we could have a secretary of state or someone who is responsible for this in the government.

 But we clearly must pay more attention to the fact that loneliness is a major threat to public health.
 The pandemic has taught us how important loneliness is, so we need to be prepared.
 This will not be our last pandemic, and loneliness is always a risk in pandemic control.
 The issue of creating barriers against loneliness are ever more important, ever more pertinent.